wtmatlock/dtp-comparative-genomics/README.md

 - How do they compare with our heatmaps?

 ## Antimicrobial resistance genes in *E. coli*
-Put simply, bacterial antimicrobial resistance (AMR) describes when an isolate is no longer sensitive to antimicrobials.
+Put simply, bacterial antimicrobial resistance (AMR) describes when cells are no longer sensitive to antimicrobials.
 For *E. coli*, this is often due to the acquistion of certain genes that confer a resistant phenotype.
 To annotate for these genes, specific tools and databases are often employed.
 Try using [ABRicate](https://github.com/tseemann/abricate) to predict the resistance phenotypes of our *E. coli* chromosomes.
 > **Hint:** Once you have found a command that words, you can follow it with `> ecoli_abricate.tsv` to write the output to a file in your present working directory.
 - What database is ABRicate using and why?
 - Why might this analysis not give the full picture of AMR in our isolates?